Search | Directories | Reference Tools

 Applications of Universal Design

 The following DO-IT publications and videos apply universal design principles to a wide variety of products and environments; Including instruction, websites, distance learning courses, software, multimedia, libraries, computer labs, career centers, advising offices, tutoring and learning centers, and conference exhibits.
-Many of them provide checklists for implementation of universal design in a specific application area; developed with formative input from the field and tested nationwide, in put to further refine these products is welcome from practitioners.
+Many of them provide checklists for implementation of universal design in a specific application area; developed with formative input from the field and tested nationwide; input to further refine these products is welcome from practitioners.

 Overview

-Universal Design in Education
+Universal Design in Education (UDE)

 Universal Design of Instruction

-Universal Design of The Technological Environment
+Universal Design of Physical Spaces and the Technological Environment

 Universal Design of Distance Learning